jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    This command displays information about the current state of the environment, including sections and modules.

-   .. cmdv:: Inspect @num
+.. cmd:: Inspect @num
-      :name: Inspect

    This command displays the :n:`@num` last objects of the current environment, including sections and modules.

-   .. cmdv:: Print Section @ident
+.. cmd:: Print Section @qualid

-      The name :n:`@ident` should correspond to a currently open section, this command displays the objects defined since the beginning of this section.
+   Displays the objects defined since the beginning of the section named :n:`@qualid`.

+   .. todo: how does that work for, say, "A.B"?

 .. _flags-options-tables: